shelled snails text index | photo index

 Where seen?
 These tough snails are commonly seen on many of our rocky shores including on man-made sea walls.
 Smaller ones are also found under stones.
 Turban shells are not as well adapted to dry condictions as the Nerites and Periwinkles, and are thus generally found closer to the low water mark.

 Features: 3-5cm.
-The shell does resemble an elegant turban!
+In some species, the shell does resemble an elegant turban!
+Although the Latin 'turbo' actually refers to a top, the spinning toy.
 The shells of are sometimes covered in encrusting lifeforms so that the texture and colours are hidden.

 Two different kinds of turban snails.